Last Updated on September 27, 2023 by Chase Manhattan

-Even though you can’t restore the plastic bumpers, you can make them look better.
+Even though you can’t restore a plastic bumper, you can make them look better.
 You don’t have to replace the bumpers after every scratch, just maintain them in a good condition.

 Can Scratched Plastic Bumpers Be Restored

-First of all, we need to make sure what kind of solution you are looking for.
-Following this guide won’t result in brand-new plastic bumpers.
+First of all, we need to make sure what kind of solution you are looking for and that following this guide won’t result in a brand-new plastic bumper because the cost of bumper repair can vary wildly, sometimes to the extremely expensive side of things.

 The reality is that the treated areas of the bumper will look a bit different from the rest undamaged parts.
 The scratches won’t be noticeable though.